toymakerlabs/kenburns/README.md

 * Uses Jquery Animations when CSS3 transforms are not available
 * Loads images in parallel but maintains the gallery order
 * Built-in event callbacks for loading complete, and transition complete
+* Allows for dynamic image sources - if new images are added during the slideshow, they will be appended to the current slideshow

 Browser Support